https-dre/https-dre/README.md

 ## Hello guy!

-I am a Software Developer.
-Studying Technician in Systems Development at Etec of Taboão Da Serra - São Paulo, Brazil.

-I am currently workin in:

-<a href="https://github.com/https-dre/square-kernel">Square Kernel</a>
+I am a Back-End Software developer, I create applications with Java and Node-Js with Typescript.
+But my hobby as a programmer is developing low-level software with languages like C. Currently my main hobby project is <a href="https://github.com/https-dre/square-kernel">Square-Os</a>, developed with C and Assembly.

 ## Contats
 Reach me in: